 Press to view the current source material and decoding mode.
+Press again whilst the current decoding mode is scrolling (as long as mute is not on) to display the incoming sample rate.
 When listening to FM with RDS, press to cycle round various RDS information modes.